divy692/Task-Nine/README.md

 ##### 2. Run the script directly without the python command:
 `./script.py`
 The shebang (`#!/usr/bin/env python3`) enables the script to be executed directly without needing to invoke the `python` command explicitly.
-### 5. Upload the Changed Files to the taskeight Repo
-Once both files (HTML and Python) are updated and tested, upload them to your taskeight GitHub repository.